brave/vault/documentation/SharingApplicationState.md

           , intent            : '...'
           }
         }

+* After performing the mandatory checks for the `POST /v1/users/{userId}/intents` operation, the Vault verifies the `signature` value then verifies that `nonce` is larger than the previous value seen for this user, (by using the `publicKey` previously uploaded via the `PUT /v1/users/{userId}` operation).
+On failure, HTTP code 422 is returned.
+Otherwise,
+the operation proceeds.

 Note that since the content of `intent` must be interpreted by the Vault, and this operation occurs over HTTPS,